Skip to main content

 Fortunately, OpenRewrite has added some functionality to help with this predicament.
 Below we'll walk through how to add multiple versions of a library to a project and how to use those different versions in different tests.

-Manually copying jars and using the classpathFromResources function
+Manually copying JARs and using the classpathFromResources function

-In your project, you can put many different versions (jars) of the same library in the src/main/resources/META-INF/rewrite/classpath directory.
+In your project, you can put many different versions (JARs) of the same library in the src/main/resources/META-INF/rewrite/classpath directory.
 Then, in your tests, you can specify which one(s) you want to use by utilizing the classpathFromResources function.

 For instance, if you wanted to default to using junit-4.13.2 and mockito-core-3.12.4 in your tests, you could add this to your test file: